ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 http://www.tylervigen.com/literature-statistics

 <pre>
-- [ ] Number of Characters per episode

-  - how many (which) characters appear in each episode

-- num scenes per ep

 * [ ] Word complexity per char

   - char word usage tendencies (do they use big words, exclams ...)